Assessing Global Inventories

 Answering Critical Questions

-The Global Nuclear Fuel Inventories special report's primary objective is to provide comprehensive analyses and forecasts and respond to these and related questions.
-Some of the most critical questions this report addresses include the following:
+This report's primary aim is to provide comprehensive analyses and forecasts and respond to critical questions.
+Key questions the report addresses include:

 - What are the total current inventory levels in each key region/country?